JBenchimol/TextMiningR/README.md

 # Text Mining Methodologies with R

 This repository contains the text data and R replication files of the paper:

-Text Mining Methodologies with R: An Application to Central Bank Texts Joanthan Benchimol, Sophia Kazinnik and Yossi Saadon.
+Text Mining Methodologies with R: An Application to Central Bank Texts.
+Joanthan Benchimol, Sophia Kazinnik and Yossi Saadon.
 Machine Learning with Applications, Elsevier, Volume 8, Number 100286, June 2022.